 - July 1st – Eco and Economical Style: Tips from Former Fashion Designer – Recording on YouTube

 Descriptions and Speaker Bios for our Summer Sessions

 Questions?
 Email: email@example.com

 - You need to sign up for a Zoom account to participate.
 You can easily Create a Free Zoom Account if you do not already have one.

 - You need to have your Zoom account set up and be registered for the webinar at least two hours before the webinar start time.

 - If you are interested in a webinar but will be unable to attend, you can register anyway so that you can receive a link to the recording.

 Acknowledgements and Accommodations

-This program is made possible in part by funding support from Washington State University and Snohomish County.
+This program is made possible in part by funding support from Washington State University Extension and Snohomish County.